On groups definable in geometric fields with generic derivations: Groups

-In other words, there is an equivalence of categories between pregroups, \(*\)-interpretable groups with a translation invariant partial type and projective limits of interpretable groups with a translation invariant partial type.
+In other words, there is an equivalence of categories between pregroups, pro-interpretable groups with a translation invariant definable partial type, and projective limits of interpretable groups with a translation invariant definable partial type.
+In particular, in \cref{gen morphism}, the map \(g\) is injective if and only if \(f\) is.

 Now, let \(T\) be a geometric theory of enriched characteristic zero fields.

 \begin{Theorem} Let $K \models\Td$, let \(A = \dcld(A)\subseteq K\) and let $\Gamma$ be a group \(\Ld\)-definable in $K$ over \(A\).
 Then there is a group \(G\) which is \(L\)-interpretable over \(A\) and a group embedding \(\Gamma \to G\) which is \(\Ld\)-definable in \(K\) over \(A\). \end{Theorem}